 A multidisciplinary team approach (i.e. including different healthcare professions such as specialist nurses, physiotherapists, occupational therapists and podiatrists) is often used in the management of patients with diverse rheumatologic disorders.
 The patient can also be an active member of the team, in order to address and manage all aspects of care.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), disease-modifying antirheumatic drugs (DMARDs), corticosteroids, monoclonal antibodies and novel biologic agents are medicaments used in the treatment of rheumatologic diseases.
-Even though great strides have been made with chemotherapeutic approach, physical therapy remains an important tool in rheumatic disease treatment.
+Even though great strides have been made with the chemotherapeutic approach, physical therapy remains an important tool in rheumatic disease treatment.

 In ancient times various treatment modalities were used for rheumatic diseases.
 Hippocrates and Galen advocated barley water and barley bread for gout, as well as purgative therapy for cases of chronic gout.
 Emperor Augustus successfully used diet therapy for the treatment of his rheumatism, and various forms of spa therapies were also employed.

 The use of uricosuric agents for the treatment of gout began at the end of the 19th century.
 All of them require good renal function in order to be effective, and the drug named probenecid represents the agent of choice today.
 The first xanthine oxidase inhibitor successfully used in the treatment of gout in 1963 was allopurinol.

 A major milestone in rheumatology was the treatment of rheumatoid arthritis with glucocorticoids in 1948.
 Albeit they were initially used at high doses for the short-term treatment of flares, low-dose glucocorticoid treatment (less than 10 mg per day) for prolonged periods can have long-term disease-modifying effects.